 Conesville is a tiny village located in the state of Ohio.
-With a population of 324 people and just one neighborhood, Conesville is the 731st largest community in Ohio.
-Much of the housing stock in Conesville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 326 people and just one neighborhood, Conesville is the 731st largest community in Ohio.
+Conesville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Conesville is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Conesville, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Conesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Conesville is a village of construction workers and builders, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Conesville who work in office and administrative support (7.45%), sales jobs (6.38%), and computer science and math (6.38%).

 Also of interest is that Conesville has more people living here who work in computers and math than 95% of the places in the US.